ISIQuiz/ISIQuiz.github.io/en/README.md

 ## User Guide

-To play the app is required: Java >= 8
+To play the app is required: Java version 8 or more

 Tu run the app, double click it, or _right-click -> run with -> Java_